DoubleRLD/CTW/README.md

 npm run install-all   # installs backend + frontend dependencies

-If there is a error talking about 'concurrently' is not recognized as an internal or external command, operable program or batch file.

 npm install concurrently --save-dev      #installs in root

 npm run dev            # runs both servers together